Kong/lua-resty-websocket-proxy/README.md

 1. Ability to create runtime plugins for web socket requests.
 2. Ability to access WebSocket frames properties.
 3. Ability to access aggregated frames.
-4. Ability to support URL path and query for session stickiness.
+4. Ability to support URL path and query\* for session stickiness.

+**\*** see the note at the end of this section for a foreseen issue with URL query string arguments and session stickiness.

 The current code path for WebSocket connections from the client is to land in the [ngx_http_upstream](http://lxr.nginx.org/source/xref/nginx/src/http/ngx_http_upstream.c?r=7833%3A3ab8e1e2f0f7#3455)